RainbowCitrine/msaclab6/exercise10.md

 9. Examine the contents of the parent and its tree

 10. Do the trees you looked at have any matching hashes listed?

+        For me I was not able to really find any matches in the hashes so far.